okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oidc/index.md

 > **Note:** This endpoint's base URL varies depending on whether you are using a Custom Authorization Server.
 For more information, see [Composing your base URL](#composing-your-base-url).

-This endpoint takes an access token, ID token, refresh token, or device secret<ApiLifecycle access="ea" /> and returns a boolean that indicates whether it is active or not.
+This endpoint takes an access token, ID token, refresh token, or device secret<ApiLifecycle access="ea" /> and returns a boolean that indicates whether it is active.
 If the token is active, additional data about the token is also returned.
 If the token is invalid, expired, or revoked, it is considered inactive.

 Be sure that you are using the `/introspect` endpoint of the same authorization server that you used to create the token.